Brewin Dolphin Holdings PLC – Annual report – 30 September 2020

 b.
 Key sources of estimation uncertainty

-As part of any business combination the Group recognises all assets acquired and liabilities assumed at their acquisition date fair values, including any separately identifiable intangible assets such as the client relationship intangibles recognised as part of the Aylwin and Epoch acquisitions and the brand intangible asset recognised as part of the MC acquisition (as set out in note 4.a.i. above).
+As part of any business combination the Group recognises all assets acquired and liabilities assumed at their acquisition date fair values, including any separately identifiable intangible assets such as the client relationship intangibles recognised as part of the BDCIIL acquisition (as set out in note 35).

-The value attributed to the client relationships and brand affects the amount of goodwill recognised.
-This value together with the assessment of useful economic lives of these intangible assets determines the future amortisation charges.
+The value attributed to the client relationships affects the amount of goodwill recognised.
+This value together with the assessment of useful economic lives, which is based both on past experience and future expectations, determines the future amortisation charges.
+Further, the value determined for the client relationships asset impacts the deferred tax liability recognised by the Group.

 The useful economic life over which client relationships are amortised is determined by the expected duration of the client relationships which are determined with reference to past experience of account closures, in particular the average life of those relationships, and future expectations.
 During the year, client relationships were amortised over periods ranging from 5 to 15 years.